99JIK/COPY_JIKILLER/guide/EN.md

 3. Users can run the program by double-clicking the received file, and all icons and images will be displayed correctly.

 ### 3. ⚠️ Troubleshooting: Icon Not Appearing on Windows
 If the built `.exe` file's icon appears as the default icon in the taskbar or File Explorer, it's most likely due to Windows' **Icon Cache**.
 Follow these steps to reset it:

 1.  **Open Command Prompt as Administrator**:
     * Press `Win` key, type `cmd`, right-click on **'Command Prompt'**, and select **[Run as administrator]**.
 2.  **Terminate Explorer**:
     * In the admin command prompt, type the following command and press `Enter`.
-(Your desktop and taskbar will temporarily disappear, which is normal).
     ```bash
     taskkill /f /im explorer.exe
     ```
 3.  **Delete Icon Cache Files**:
     * Now, type the following two commands, pressing `Enter` after each one.
     ```bash
     cd %userprofile%\AppData\Local\Microsoft\Windows\Explorer
     del iconcache* /a
     ```
 4.  **Restart Explorer**:
     * Finally, type the command below to bring back your desktop and taskbar.
     ```bash
     explorer.exe
     ```
-5. Navigate to the `dist` folder and check if the `.exe` file's icon is now displayed correctly.

 ---
 ## 📜 License
 This project is licensed under the [MIT License](../LICENSE).